Auburn University / Campus Accessibility

-Auburn University / Campus Accessibility

->

-> jAUnt Door-to-Door Cart Service
+jAUnt Door-to-Door Cart Service

-> A jaunt is a short, pleasurable excursion.
-Started in Fall Semester, 2011, the Office of Accessibility operates a door-to-door golf cart service for students, faculty, staff and visitors with a disability or medical condition that makes it difficult to travel within the central campus.
+Transportation Services operates a door-to-door golf cart service for students, faculty, and staff with a disability or medical condition that makes it difficult to travel within the central campus.
 Email email@example.com for more information on this service.
-Visit the campus map to view some of the routes and stops of the carts.
 All rides must be scheduled in advance.
 Visit the jAUnt webpage for more information.

-> To park in the accessible parking spaces on campus, all vehicles must be registered with Auburn University Parking Services.
+To park in the accessible parking spaces on campus, all vehicles must be registered with Auburn University Parking Services.
 All visitors with a disability placard still need a parking permit to park on campus.
 Visitors should visit Parking Services' Campus Guest and Vendors Parking page for information on receiving a parking permit

-> Night Time Security Shuttle
+Night Time Security Shuttle

-> Department of Campus Safety & Security offers a safe ride from any on-campus location to any on-campus location 6 p.m. to 7 a.m. seven days week while classes are in session, except during home football game evenings and official Auburn University holidays.
+Department of Campus Safety & Security offers a safe ride from any on-campus location to any on-campus location 6 p.m. to 7 a.m. seven days week while classes are in session, except during home football game evenings and official Auburn University holidays.
 To request service, call (334) 844-7400.
 If an accessible van is needed, please inform dispatch when requesting the service.

-> To identify accessible parking and other accessibility features of campus, please visit our Campus Map.
+To identify accessible parking and other accessibility features of campus, please visit our Campus Map.
 Choose the Placemark button to select the different accessibility markers.